microsoft/ParrotServe/docs/user_docs/pfunc.md

 ```

 - Native functions are cached: If you call the same Native Function a second time (based on the function name), you can omit the code part of the function.
 Parrot will automatically use the cached function code.
-- Currently we only support single ret value.
-(Future improvement: support `P.Output` in the parameter list)
+- Don't use `return` in the function body because we include return values (outputs) in the parameter list.
 - Currently there is no sandbox / execution environment in the server side.
 So it's easy to inject malicious code into the system through native functions.